 Marissa Mayer, CEO of Yahoo, is commonly known forperfecting company culture and Generating discussion about female executives in the corporate world.
 She has also made changes to her company’s maternity leave policy.
 When she’s not working, she enjoys baking and likes to experiment with recipes to make the perfect cupcake.
 She often studies recipes and creates spreadsheets for ingredients to help her in this pursuit.

 5. Meryl Streep

-All hail the queen: With 19 Academy Award nominations to her name, there are few actresses who can compete with the force of nature that is Meryl Streep.
-But acting isn’t Streep’s only forte—she’s also an expert knitter.
-Word is she even hand-knit her own shawl for her role in the 2008 film Doubt: “I spent all of my time knitting on set,” Streep once told BBC Radio 4.
+Meryl Streep is a force to be reckoned with, and few actresses can compare.
+With 19 Academy Award nominations under her belt, she commands attention and respect.
+Not only is Streep an excellent actress, but she’s also quite the knitter.
+Rumor has it that she even hand-knit her own shawl for her role in Doubt (2008).
+“I spent all of my time knitting on set,” Streep once told BBC Radio 4.
 “I taught Amy [Adams] to knit… For me, it was a place to gather my thoughts.”

 6. George W. Bush